tamasmagyar/pici/README.md

 }
 ```

 - If the version is empty, pici uses the version from your main `package.json`.
+If no version is specified in the custom file and the package is not found in your main `package.json`, pici will warn and skip that package.
-- You can specify any dependency field: `dependencies`, `devDependencies`, etc.
+- If a version is specified in the custom file, pici will install that version even if the package is not present in your main `package.json`.

 ### Install Packages